OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/setup_linear_solvers.rst

     #. direct solvers (e.g. :ref:`DirectSolver<directsolver>`)
     #. iterative solvers (e.g. :ref:`LinearBlockGS<linearblockgs>`, :ref:`ScipyKrylov<scipyiterativesolver>`)

-Direct solvers make use of a the Jacobian matrix, assembled in memory, in order to compute an inverse or a factorization that can be used to solve the linear system.
+Direct solvers make use of the Jacobian matrix, assembled in memory, in order to compute an inverse or a factorization that can be used to solve the linear system.
 Conversely, iterative linear solvers find the solution to the linear system without ever needing to access the Jacobian matrix directly.
 They search for solution vectors that drive the linear residual to 0 using only matrix-vector products.
 The key idea is that **some** kind of linear solver is needed when there is coupling in your model.